-Diodes
+Lab 5 Diodes

-V-I Characteristics - signal diode
+1. V-I Characteristics - signal diode

-Measure the voltage-current characteristic of a standard signal diode, the 1N914, using the circuit shown in Figure 1 below.
-The purpose of the back-to-back power supplies is to facilitate measurements near zero supply voltage.
-Plot the V-I characteristic to show the rapid rise in forward current when the forward voltage approaches 0.7 volts.
-It should look something like the curve in Figure 2.
+Measure the voltage-current characteristics of a standard signal diode, the 1N914, using the circuit shown in Figure 1 below.
+The purpose of the back-to-back power supplies is to facilitate measurements near zero supply voltage. (a) Plot the V-I characteristics to show the rapid rise in forward current when the forward voltage approaches 0.7 volts.
+It should look something like the right half of the curve in Figure 2.

-Notice that the current in milliamps is given by the voltage across a $1k\Omega$ resistor as measured in volts.
+Notice that the current in milliamps is given by the voltage across a 1 $k\Omega$ resistor as measured in volts.
 Therefore, you can measure I vs. V by connecting a digital voltmeter alternately across the resistor and the diode.
-In a moment you will use a LabView program to repeat this measurement of I vs. V.
+[3 p]